 What is a Logo Design Brief?

 A logo design brief is a document that you share with the logo designer which outlines your requirements and other details.
-For instance, it gives the overview of your business, your mission statements, target demographics, and project budget.
+For instance, it gives an overview of your business, your mission statements, target demographics, and project budget.
 You may also share your preferences for the design itself.

 Clearly Communicate Your Ideas